kushaldas/pym/docs/variablesanddatatypes.rst

 <https://twitter.com/mariatta>`_.

 From Python3.8 we can use the following style to help printing values along with the variable name.
+This is very useful while debugging the code.

 ::